-“How much does a Polar Bear weigh? [pause] Enough to break the ice.”
+How much does a polar bear weigh? ...
+Enough to break the ice.”

 - We may flirt for relational reasons.
 When driven by this motive, individuals flirt because they want to alter the closeness of their relationship.
-Likely, then, people here flirt because they want to change a friendship to a romantic relationship or a casually dating scenario to a more serious dating relationship.
+It's likely that many people flirt because they want to change a friendship to a romantic relationship, or a casually dating scenario to a more serious dating relationship.

+- Flirting can, of course, be driven by sex.
+Flirtatious messages born out of this motive are based on a physical attraction to someone and/or the desire to engage in sexual activity with that person.
 It is important to note, though, that flirting can occur without physical or sexual attraction.
-Although this may seem counter-intuitive to some, individuals likely frequently flirt with others that they are not attracted to.
-Consider a time where you flirt with a bartender to get a free drink or a wedding where a 20-something jokingly flirts with the bride’s grandfather (or just watch The Girls Next Door…is that still on?
-Hope not.).
+This may seem counter-intuitive, but individuals frequently flirt with people they are not attracted to.
+Consider a time when you flirted with a bartender to get a free drink, or when a 20-something jokingly flirted with the bride’s grandfather at a wedding.

 Follow me on Twitter @therealdrsean for relationship commentary/links, complaints about mass transit, and support for WVU Athletics.
 Continue to follow this blog for future entries about deception, online dating, using affection to lie, workplace romance, and other issues that make obtaining and retaining a mate oh so interesting.